tptshepo/snapdev/README.md

 # snapdev

-Every developer gets to a point where he or she starts feeling like they are repeating themselves with some of the code they are writing.
-With snapdev, you can create a template of commonly written code structures and generate the implementation code based on a defined data model.
+`snapdev` is a developer productivity tool to quickly generate full microservices projects or snippets of code.

+If you have been developing for a while you get to a point where you start noticing that you are essentially writing the same boilerplate code over and over again.
+In my experience 80% is at least boilerplate code of CRUD operations and 15% is custom business rules and 5% is look & feel.
+The 80% also includes CI/CD configurations. `snapdev` is designed to auto generate that 80%.

-snapdev crawls through the files in the template and replaces the tokens where ever they are defined.
-This approach allows for more advanced features like code generating an entire project that can immediately run.
+At a foundation level it’s simple how `snapdev` works.
+It crawls through files in a template and replaces tokens wherever they are found.
+This makes `snapdev` an agnostic code generator.

+There are templates available out of the box to generate a MEAN stack project.
-The snapdev commands are inspired by GIT commands in order to be consistent with what developers a familiar with.
+`snapdev` commands are inspired by GIT commands in order to be consistent with what developers a familiar with.

 ## Install